FedeAbella/sfdc-paged-callouts-demo/sfdx-project/README.md

 	- The base URL for the Heroku app
 	- The maximum number of allowed re-tries on failed callouts, before we give up
 	- A delay in seconds to wait before re-trying after a failed callout.
 See more about this in the `GetCandidatesPaged` class
+	- A maximum size for the `PagingAggregator` (more on that later), expressed as a percentage of total heap size

 ### The Apex Classes

 - `DeveloperLogHandler` simply outsources creating a new `Developer_Log__c` record, since we're doing a lot of that to keep our Admins informed on how processes went, so it's useful to keep it handy in a single method.
 Also helps with readability in other classes.
 The class has an Enum to enforce the `Type__c` picklist values.
+Because we may be writing very long log messages as we page through possibly many callouts, it also handles breaking up messages too long to fit into only one record (as restricted by the `Message__c` field size)
 - `TestUtils` just has some useful methos for creating or transforming data for use in tests.
 It's always handy to keep one of this around.

 Ok, now onto the important ones: